CBEP-SoCB/SWAT_mussels_sum/README.md

 # Summary of Data Source

-Data is derived from the EGAD database maintained by Maine's Department of Environmental Protection (DEP)  Contnts include tissue toxics samples from location within Casco Bay.
+Data is derived from the EGAD database maintained by Maine's Department of Environmental Protection (DEP)  Contents include tissue toxics samples from location within Casco Bay.